-Surprise overlaps with learning a lot.
-You can’t be surprised by something you already know about.
+Surprise and mystery overlaps with learning a lot.
+You can’t be surprised by something you already know about and there is no mystery if you know everything already.
 I had the surprise aspect of fun under learning for a long time but I kind of feel like it stood out on its own.
 One reason that I came to this conclusion was that so many people will watch a horror movie or play a horror game only to be surprised and scared.
 A good surprise will trigger an adrenaline rush and a lot of people find that fun.

 F.E.A.R. is the first game that comes to mind when I think about this.
 I loved that game and it was one of the first games I remember that used so much surprise.

 A lot of the games from old are considered some of the best when it comes to mystery.
 My guess is in a time before you could just look everything up online the mystery and surprise of discovering things in a game was a real rush of excitement.

 A less extreme example could be something like finding a rare item in a game where you did not expect it or an unexpected twist in the story of the game.
 Learning a new way to do something or finding humor.
 Funny games are always fun to play.

 Then there is my favorite kind of game surprise and that is Easter eggs!
 It is always so fun when you stumble onto an Easter egg in a game.

 I am not sure how to do this yet.
 Maybe by adding a few surprises to give the player a hint there is more?
 You have to somehow cue the player that there is a mystery or secret and if you’re lucky their minds will run with that.
 But this is a lot harder to do today when players can just look up everything online.